 Mining subsidence occurs when the earth beneath or near a property's foundations has been weakened or hollowed out by mining works.
-This causes the downward movement of the ground upon which a building sits, known as subsidence.
+This causes the downward movement of the ground upon which a building sits.

 When buying a home in an area that has a known history of mining, one of the first checks that you should carry out before exchanging contracts is a Mine Search Report or an Archival Mining Report.